Ngaere railway station: Freight Services

 Ngaere handled a variety of agricultural and industrial freight, and at various times had private sidings for the New Plymouth Sash & Door Company, Duncan Brothers, A. Brown & Co. and James Robson, who held a siding licence from 1884 onward.
-Robson’s siding was modified several times and even became the site of a reported railway wagon fire in 1897.
+Robson's siding was modified several times and even became the site of a reported railway wagon fire in 1897.

 In 1914, the nearby Ngaere Dairy Factory opened and also sent products (including their "Triumph" brand cheese) from the station.

 Incidents

 The line around Ngaere witnessed several incidents during the station's lifetime.

 On 6 September 1922, several goods wagons on the 7.50 am mixed service from New Plymouth came off the line just north of Ngaere station.
 Fortunately, the two passenger cars remained on the line, saving the 30 passengers (mostly women and children) from serious injury.
-The line reopened the next day, though sightseers and souvenir hunters made their presence known the whole time, including attempting to take pieces of the broken wagons or even the carcas of an entire pig!
+The line reopened the next day, though sightseers and souvenir hunters made their presence known the whole time, including attempting to take pieces of the broken wagons or even the carcass of an entire pig.

 Another accident occurred at Finnerty Road, directly north of the station, when a horse and cart that was returning from delivering milk cans to the nearby dairy factory was struck by the southbound New Plymouth Express.
 The carter, a Mr C.H.
 Taylor, jumped clear at the last moment, but the horse was killed instantly and the cart destroyed.

 In July 1964, another goods train derailed, with 16 wagons coming off the line and destroying 2 chain of track.

 Decline & Closure

-With the rise of road transport and the consolidation of freight operations, Ngaere’s role declined in the mid-20th century.
+With the rise of road transport and the consolidation of freight operations, Ngaere's role declined in the mid-20th century.
 The station building was removed in 1957 and replaced with a simple shelter shed.
 Goods services ended on 21 December 1964, and passenger services on 24 January 1966.
-Following closure, Ngaere’s station building was removed, the sidings were lifted, and the site reverted to farmland.
+Following closure, Ngaere's station building was removed, the sidings were lifted, and the site reverted to farmland.